Last updated: November 20, 2025

 TPE vs. Silicone: Which Material is Best for Seniors?

-Thermoplastic Elastomer (TPE) dolls feel plush and warm quickly, but their porous structure absorbs oils and bacteria, demanding regular baths and powdering—tasks that are impractical for arthritic hands.
-Platinum silicone companions, by contrast, are non-porous, hypoallergenic, and compatible with antimicrobial sprays, making them the default recommendation for caregivers seeking low-maintenance hygiene.
+Thermoplastic Elastomer (TPE) dolls feel plush and warm quickly, but their porous structure absorbs oils and bacteria[2], demanding regular baths and powdering—tasks that are impractical for arthritic hands.
+For seniors with compromised immune systems, the bacterial retention in TPE's porous matrix elevates infection risk, particularly if cleaning protocols are not strictly followed.

 Weight & Hygiene Considerations for Arthritis